-Suspect killed, 20 injured in New Jersey art festival shooting
+Prosecutor: Art festival shooter had just been released from prison

 “I saw two police officers escort a guy that got shot in the leg.
 They bandaged him up and whisked him away before the ambulance came here.
 It was pretty gnarly,” Nicolo said.

 Police are questioning witnesses to determine if more suspects could be at large, WPVI reported.

-The dead suspect was a 33-year-old man, police told the station.
+Investigators are also looking into a possibly related attempted carjacking near the festival, Onofri said.
+A man approached three people in a vehicle and “may or may not” have pointed a gun at them, the prosecutor said.
+The car sustained damage, he said.

 Before it was canceled, the festival had been scheduled to run from 3 p.m.
 Saturday to 3 p.m.
 Sunday.
 It featured more than 1,500 works of art, live murals and graffiti, dozens of musical performances and a film festival.
 The event is in its 12th year, its website says.